kyriabdo/kymm/README.md

 Head to the [Releases](../../releases) page and download the latest `.exe`.

-No installation needed - just run it.
+No installation needed - just put it into whatever folder you want and run it.

 ---